ruddotcom/pokemonStatMatcher/README.md

 The NBA × Pokémon stat mapping project involved:

 - Designing a six-stat formula translating real basketball metrics (per-36 rates, usage percentage, true shooting, defensive rebounding, physical profile) into Pokémon-style base stats
-- Fitting and validating the model against a ground-truth dataset of player spreads published by NBA Pokedex (Instagram / TikTok)
 - Running the model across all 30 NBA teams — 180 players — for the 2025–26 regular season
 - Using this matcher to assign each player their closest Pokémon as a signature identifier